SG Transmission has successfully designed a customised brake for an access control system with torque 25% higher than the industry average.

 With a torque of 250Nm, the brake has the power to prevent forced entry into restricted access areas.
 The innovative design incorporates teeth which have been carefully designed to carry the torque, ensuring the brake meets the highest safety and security standards.

 Unlike solenoid bolts which are also used in access control systems, the toothed brake will not damage the gate if entry is forced.
 The brake is overridden and reset with a predetermined holding force.
-The electromagnetic toothed brake was also developed with a fail-safe mechanism to ensure safe access from the building in the event of a major power failure or emergency.
+The electromagnetic toothed brake was also developed with a fail-safe mechanism to ensure safe exit from the building in the event of a major power failure or emergency.

 Clive Atkinson, Design Engineer at SG Transmission, said: “This was an interesting project as the new design had to fit inside the exact space of the existing brake, whilst being strong enough to hold a ballistic glass gate.
 We used the teeth to achieve the high torque in order to support the weight of the door.”